Han8931/bada/README.md

 **Recurrence needs some NLP feature to parse and calculate next due date**

 - Clearer input model: Allow every X days/weeks/months + optional weekday selector (e.g., every 2 weeks on Mon), while keeping a raw rule fallback.
-- Next occurrence preview: Show “Next: YYYY‑MM‑DD” in metadata and in the recurring list so users trust the schedule.
+- Next occurrence preview: Show "Next: YYYY‑MM‑DD" in metadata and in the recurring list so users trust the schedule.
 - Skip/shift controls: Add ]/[ to shift next occurrence and a s key to skip just one cycle.
 - Completion behavior toggle: Choose whether completing a recurring task creates a new instance or just updates the due date in place.
-- End conditions: Support “until date” or “after N occurrences.”
+- End conditions: Support "until date" or "after N occurrences."
 - Exception dates: Let users add one‑off skip dates (holidays, vacations).
-- Human‑readable labels: Store a normalized rule and a display label (e.g., weekly:mon,wed → “Weekly on Mon/Wed”).
+- Human‑readable labels: Store a normalized rule and a display label (e.g., weekly:mon,wed → "Weekly on Mon/Wed").

 ## DB and Task Sharing